nilu1996/test/README.md

 Create Lambda / Health check process to track the health of server(s) and trigger a notification to infrasupport DL in case of any issue with Server.

+Sure, here's a concise version:

+1. **Setup Tomcat Server**: Install and configure Apache Tomcat to run Java-based web applications.

+2. **Configure Python Scripts**: Install Python and dependencies, write scripts for automation or data processing, and set environment variables.

+3. **Restore PostgreSQL Backup**: Connect to PostgreSQL, restore a backup using commands or scripts, and verify the restoration.